-''' Put a droplet on a coverslip, measurement conditions as for fluorescence measurement ''' Two photon excitation (TPE) Do not attempt to record an IRF at the fundamental (IR) wavelength.
+Put a droplet on a coverslip, measurement conditions as for fluorescence measurement Two photon excitation (TPE) Do not attempt to record an IRF at the fundamental (IR) wavelength.
 The resulting pulse form would be meaningless anyway.
 You can try to excite (by TPE, of course) any of the above mentioned fast decay time fluorophores and record their response.
 The signal will be wery weak, but this is not a problem for IRF measurements.
 With microscopes it is convenient to record the second harmonic signal that is generated on the surface of urea crystals.
 The best is to let evaporate a droplet of concentrated urea solution on a clear cover slip.
 The resulting film of micro-crystals is easy to target.
-Urea, aka Carbamide or Carbonyldiamide, CAS Number:57-13-6 Appropriate Count Rate for Measuring an IRF See Differential Count Rate How to compensate IRF effects in the analysis of time domain measurements There are two major ways of compensating IRF effects:
+Urea, aka Carbamide or Carbonyldiamide, CAS Number:57-13-6 © PicoQuant GmbH 2/5 Appropriate Count Rate for Measuring an IRF See Differential Count Rate How often does the IRF need to be measured?